 On November 4th 2008, we held a mock presidential election in my third grade classroom.
-Students spoke their minds about the candidates, and I facilitated making sure all sides were heard.
+Students spoke their minds about the candidates, and I facilitated to make sure all sides were heard.
 Secret ballots were cast, and Barack Obama won getting 18 out of 20 votes.
 John McCain and Cynthia McKinney split the remainder.
-Later that night of course history was made.
+Later that night, of course, history was made.

-The students arrived the next day absolutely glowing.
-We talked about the historical significance of Obama's victory, and they then imagined what it would be like to run for office themselves.
-Each student made a poster portraying him or herself as candidate and the issues they would address in the year 2048.
+Students arrived the next day absolutely glowing.
+We talked about the historical significance of Obama's victory, and they imagined what it would be like to run for office themselves one day.
+Each student made a poster portraying him or herself as a candidate and the issues they would address in the year they’d be legally old enough to be president, in 2048.

-Obama's victory opened their minds to the possibility that they too could one day be commander in chief—or anything for that matter.
+Barack Obama’s victory opened the minds of children to the possibility that they too could one day be commander in chief—or anything for that matter.
 What they needed to do was STAY IN SCHOOL and work very very hard.
 At no time were the children told by me they should look up to Obama.
 The fact that most did already reflects what they learned at home and amongst their peers, not by any indoctrination in the classroom.

-We began to write the song after watching the Inauguration.
-Our school day is packed bell to bell with academics, but were usually able to spend the last five minutes of singing songs as short ELD (English Language Development) activities.
-Day by day we used this tiny window of time to brainstorm lyrics.
-As the song took shape, the children became more and more proud of their accomplishment.
-It soon morphed into a tribute to MLK and others honored for their work towards social justice.
+We began to write “The Obama Song” just hours after the ceremony finished on Inauguration Day 2009, and we continued for about two weeks.
+Our school day was packed bell to bell with academics, but we were usually able to spend the last five minutes of class working on our extra project.
+Day by day, we used this tiny window of time to brainstorm lyrics and hammer out the lines and match them to my amateur guitar playing.
+As the song took shape, the children became more and more proud of their accomplishment, and it soon morphed into a tribute to MLK and others honored for their work towards social justice.

 The Obama Song ("Proud American")